 Where To Try: Wazwan Restaurant JKTDC, Srinagar

 Kashmir food is as pleasing as the astounding beauty of the valley.
 If the heavenly views excite you to take a trip to Kashmir , trying out the royal cuisine should be one to make you stay here for as long as possible.
 Get yourself invited to a Kashmiri household if you want to have an authentic gourmet experience.
+You can even attend the Kashmiri food festival to try these scrumptious dishes.

 Frequently Asked Questions About Kashmir Food